404 after refreshing the browser for Angular / Vue.js app

 Vue.js

-In Vue.js the hash strategy is the default strategy.
-This means that by default when we create an application and the appropriate routes, we'll see the # symbol in the URL.
+In Vue.js the hash strategy is the default.
+When we scaffold an application with routes, we’ll see the # symbol in the URL right away.

 Handling the request in the server-side

-Now let's assume that we have created a production-ready build for our applications either via ng build --prod for Angular or npm run build for Vue.js, and we wish to serve it from Node.js / Express.
+Assume we’ve created a production build via ng build --prod for Angular or npm run build for Vue.js, and we want to serve it from Node.js / Express.

 const express = require('express');